Overview

 docRef.parent // colRef

-We provide the reference for most CRUD operations:
+We use the reference for most CRUD operations:

 -